 Kenzo Takada, who brought Japanese fashion to the world, dies at 81

-Though he initially planned to stay in Paris only six months, he ended up living there for 56 years, and his work opened doors not only for the highly influential Japanese designers who came after him, such as Yohji Yamamoto and Rei Kawakubo, but also created a new kind of mix-and-match aesthetic that crossed borders, colours and cultures, embraced diversity, and influenced a generation.
+While he initially planned to stay in Paris only six months, he ended up living there for 56 years.

 Your feedback is important to us